fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/14_lambda_expressions/02_captures.md

 []   -> int { return 42; } // error: expected '{' before '->' token
 ```

 I have seen many people writing `()` anyway even if it was not needed.
 Perhaps it's rarely used feature because rarely there is an opportunity for parameterless lambda.
 I also tend to write `()` after `[]` without thinking how many parameters will be needed.
+I'm not sure whether skipping `()` is just a cosmetic decision or it has actually some deeper (proably future-related) purpose.

 #### Question: Is `[]{}` the shortest possible lambda?

 Yes.
 There is no upper limit on longest possible one.
-We can make some fun stuff with all symbols though
+We can make some fun stuff with nested lambdas:

 ```c++
 []{}(); // empty lambda, instantly called - nothing happens